HaodongMo/ArcCW/README.md

-# ArcCW - Arctic's Customizable Weaponry
+# ArcCW - Arctic's Customizable Weapons

 Welcome to the ArcCW GitHub page!

 You are free to contribute by sending pull requests.
+For bug reports, please create an issue in this repo or reach out on Discord.

 ## Style Guide:
  - 4-space indents